kirill-grouchnikov/aurora/docs/component/CommandPanel.md

 `CommandPanelPresentationModel` is the presentation model for command button panels.

-The `layoutFillMode` attribute can be used to specify whether the button content of each group should be laid out horizontally or vertically.
-In the screenshot below the same content model is projected into a column-based layout:
+The `layoutSpec` attribute can be used to specify whether the button content of each group should be laid out horizontally or vertically:

+* `PanelLayoutSpec.RowFill` arranges the buttons in each group by rows, and kicks in vertical scrolling of the overall panel content when needed.
+   * `PanelRowFillSpec.Fixed` is used to have a fixed number of columns (buttons in each row).
+   * `PanelRowFillSpec.Adaptive` is used to specify the minimum column width for adaptive layout that scales the number of columns with available horizontal space.
+* `PanelLayoutSpec.ColumnFill` arranges the buttons in each group by columns, and kicks in horizontal scrolling of the overall panel content when needed.
+   * `PanelColumnFillSpec.Fixed` is used to have a fixed number of rows (buttons in each column).
+   * `PanelColumnFillSpec.Adaptive` is used to specify the minimum row height for adaptive layout that scales the number of rows with available vertical space.

-The `showGroupLabels` attribute is only relevant when `layoutFillMode` is `PanelLayoutFillMode.RowFill`.
+The `showGroupLabels` attribute is only relevant when `layoutSpec` is `PanelLayoutSpec.RowFill`.
 When set to `true`, button groups show titles.

 The `commandPresentationState` attribute determines the visual presentation of the commands in the projected buttons.
 When the presentation state is set to one of the `XYZFitToIcon`s, use `commandIconSize` to control the icon size for the projected buttons.